- What is the International Pole Championships?

 All you have to do to win your place at the most talked about pole event this year is vote for your Pole Idol.
 Not only will you be helping to ensure your Pole Idol gets through to the finals, but you could even be joining them, together with the World’s Pole Royalty, at the only place anyone in the industry wants to be in April next year.

 Terms and conditions: IPDFA maintains the right to use all photography and interviews with the winner prior to, during and following the International Pole Championship for publicity purposes.
 No IPDFA team or members can take part and IPDFA reserves the right to cancel the competition or prize due to unforeseen circumstances, including but not limited to, natural disaster.
-Winner must be 18 years or over, and the prizes for both Pole Idol and Pole Fan are redeemable only upon presentation of their invoices in Hong Kong and upon attending IPC.
+Winner must be 18 years or over, and the prizes for both Pole Idol and Pole Fan are redeemable only upon presentation of their invoices in Brisbane and upon attending IPC.
 If the prize is not claimed, it will be awarded to another Pole Fan at IPDFA’s discretion.

 Yes – the winner of Pole Idol receives $800US towards their flights and accommodation